A day-by-day guide to this week's best online theater and dance

 7:30pm EDT / 12:30am BST (available for 23 hours)

 The Met continues its immensely popular rollout of past performances, recorded in HD and viewable for free.
 A different archival production goes live at 7:30pm each night and remains online for the next 23 hours.
-Click here for this week's complete schedule, which is devoted to comic operas by composers including Rossini, Verdi and Mozart.
+Click here for this week's complete schedule, which is devoted to political operas by composers including Handel, Verdi, Adam and Glass.

 Prelude Festival 2020: Sites of Revolution